neel-ofar/worko-summarizer/README.md

 A simple web-based document summarization tool powered by a large language model (LLM).
 Users can paste text or upload `.txt` files and receive summaries in different styles: brief, detailed, or bullet points.

+YOU CAN CHECK IT OUT HERE : https://worko-summarizer.onrender.com
 ---

 ## Features